Time

 Meeting Point

 Meet your guide right at the ticket gate of JR Maibara Station.
 By bullet train, Maibara is 1 stop east (20 min) from Kyoto.
 The guide will then join you for a short local train ride to Samegai, the actual tour site (fare paid by customers, but covered by JR Pass if you have one).
-The tour will conclude at Maibara Station.
+The tour will conclude at Kashiwabara Station or Maibara Station.

 Pricing

-2 people | ¥25,000 per person |
+¥25,000 / person |

-5 people | ¥16,000 per person |
+| Additional guest (up to 5 guests total) | +¥10,000 per person |